robertfloria/personal-portofolio/README.md

 A modern, professional portfolio built as a monorepo with Next.js 16 (frontend), NestJS (backend API), and shared packages.
 Features TypeScript, Tailwind CSS, clean architecture, robust email API, and automated CI/CD.
 Includes a featured "Personal Portfolio" project entry, AI-powered integrations, and mobile app showcase.

+## 🚀 Recent Improvements

+- **Unified API Key Guard**: All API endpoints (CV, email, etc.) now use a single, reusable guard for security.
+- **Secure Endpoints**: Sensitive API keys are never exposed to the client; all secrets are handled server-side.
+- **CV Download**: Download your CV securely via a protected API route, with binary response handling and a reusable download utility.
+- **Lottie Animations**: Integrated with `lottie-react` for beautiful UI animations; tests use a custom mock to avoid JSDOM/canvas errors.
+- **React Query + NotificationProvider**: All mutation hooks use a reusable notification wrapper for consistent UX and less boilerplate.
+- **Clean Architecture**: Service and hook layers are fully typed, extensible, and easy to maintain.
+- **Testing**: Jest tests use custom mocks for Lottie, next-themes, framer-motion, and more.
+All suites pass.

 ## 🚀 Features

 - **Monorepo Architecture**: Professional workspace with shared types and utilities